ihechiwilliams/gobyexample/README.md

 # gobyexample

-## This is where My Go journy started
+## This is where My Go journey started